deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/header-footer/readme.txt

 = Head and Footer Codes =

-Why you have to install 10 plugins to add Google Analytics code, custom tracking code, Google Webmaster/Alexa/Bing/Tradedoubler verificaton code (and so on...) on head of footer section of your blog pages?
+Why you have to install 10 plugins to add Google Analytics, Facebook Pixel, custom tracking code, Google DFP code, Google Webmaster/Alexa/Bing/Tradedoubler verification code and so on...

 With Header and Footer plugin you can just copy the code those services give you in a centralized point to manage them all.
+And theme independent: you can change your theme without loosing the code injected!

+= Injection points and features =

-* manage the head section code
+* in the <head> page section where most if the codes are usually added
-* manage the footer code
-* manage the facebook og:image tag
+* just after the <body> tag as required by some JavaScript SDK (like Facebook)
+* in the page footer (just before the </body> tag)
-* recognize and execute PHP code to add logic
+* recognize and execute PHP code to add logic to your injections
-* few SEO options
-* mobile detection
+* distinct desktop and mobile injections

+= AMP =

+A new AMP dedicated section compatible with [AMP plugin](https://wordpress.org/plugins/amp) lets you to inject specific codes in
+AMP pages.

 = Post Top and Bottom Codes =

 Do you need to inject a banner over the post content or after it?
 No problem.
 With Header and Footer you can:

-* Add codes on top, bottom and in the middle of posts and pages
+* Add codes on _top_, _bottom_ and in the _middle_ of posts and pages
-* Differentiate between mobile and desktop (you don't display the same ad format on both, true?)
+* Differentiate between _mobile_ and _desktop_ (you don't display the same ad format on both, true?)
-* Separable post and page configuration
+* Separate post and page configuration
 * Native PHP code enabled
-* Shortcodes enbaled
+* Shortcodes enabled

 = Special Injections =

 * Just after the opening BODY tag
 * In the middle of post content (using configurable rules)
 * Everywhere on template (using placeholders)

+= bbPress =

+The specific bbPress injections are going to be removed.
+Switch to my [Ads for bbPress](https://wordpress.org/ads-bbpress), which is more flexible and complete.

 = Limits =